phil-holland/csgo-impact-rating/README.md

 > For example, a returned value of `0.34` represents a predicted **34% chance** of a **T-side** round win, and a **66% chance** of a **CT-side** round win.

 This concept is applied to **every in-game event that causes a round's state to change** from the end of freezetime to the moment the round is won.
-Players that contributed to changing the round outcome prediction are rewarded with a **appropriate share of the percentage change** in their team's favour - the **sum of these values** over a particular round is their Impact Rating for that round.
+Players that contributed to changing the round outcome prediction are rewarded with a **appropriate share of the percentage change** in their team's favour - the **sum of these values** over a particular round is their **Impact Rating for that round**.

 The following action categories are considered when rewarding players with their share: